viglesiasce/eucadev/README.md

         TAG	instance	i-E4C54166	euca:node	10.0.2.15

   * **Note:** you won't be able to connect to cloud instances from your host, only from inside the VM.

+##### VMware Fusion

+It is possible to run EucaDev on VMware Fusion via Vagrant.
+Currently, this requires that you purchase a license for the fusion plug-in from HashiCorp.
+Assuming you've purchased the license, install the plug-in and activate it.

+        $ vagrant plugin install vagrant-vmware-fusion
+        $ vagrant plugin license vagrant-vmware-fusion license.lic

+You can use VMware Fusion Standard or Professional.
+In either case, you will need to _disable promiscuous mode authentication_:

+  * In *Fusion Standard*, create a file via

+        $ sudo touch "/Library/Preferences/VMware Fusion/promiscAuthorized"

+     and restart Fusion.

+  * In *Fusion Profressional*, go to `Preferences` -> `Network` and uncheck the box that says `Require authentication to enter promiscious mode`.

+When you move from one hypervisor to another while using the same EucaDev configuration, there may be a virtual network device on the host operating system that would have to be removed.

+  * When switching from *VirtualBox*: go to `Preferences` -> `Network` -> `Host-Only Network` and remove devices (e.g., `vboxnet0`) for the EucaDev VM that you no longer wish to deploy with VirtualBox.
+In our experience, one also had to restart the network devices that VMware Fusion controls:

+        $ sudo /Applications/VMware\ Fusion.app/Contents/Library/vmnet-cli --stop
+        $ sudo /Applications/VMware\ Fusion.app/Contents/Library/vmnet-cli --start

+  * When switching from *VMware Fusion*: go to `Preferences` -> `Network` and remove `vmnet2` under `Custom`.

 ### Dev/test environment in AWS or Eucalyptus

 This method produces a dev/test environment in a single cloud instance, with all components deployed in it.
 (Yes, you can run a Eucalyptus cloud in a Eucalyptus cloud or run a Eucalyptus cloud in an Amazon cloud. _Inception!_) By default, components will be built from latest source, which can be modified and immediately tested on the VM.
 Alternatively, you can install from latest packages, saving time.